JSorngard/lambert_w/README.md

 on the complex plane.

 Fukushima's method does not allocate, recurse, or iterate.
-It works by dividing the function's domain into subdomains.
-On each one, it uses a simple transformation of the input inserted into a rational function to approximate the true value.
+It works by approximating the W function as a piecewise function where each piece is a rational function of a simple transformation of the input.

-The implementation uses conditional switches on the input value to select the appropriate subdomain, followed by either a square root (and possibly a division) or a logarithm.
+The implementation uses conditional switches on the input value, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of additions and multiplications by constants from a look-up table, and finishes the calculation with a division.